aaronbloomfield/ics/hws/hw-hashing.md

 In this assignment, you will be examining some of the issues surrounding hashes and their security applications.

 There are four separate tasks for this assignment, as described below.
-Please note that task 2 is computationally intensive and requires **_several_** hours to run.
+Please note that task 2 is computationally intensive and will require **_several_** hours to run.
 Extensions will not be granted because you waited until the last minute to start this assignment.

 ## Task 1: CRC insecurity